outdatedbrowser/outdated-browser/README.md

 ## Contributing

 Fork the project.
-Read through the outstanding issues or report new ones.
+<br>Read through the outstanding issues or report new ones.
-Write some tests to make sure we don't accidentally break each other's code.
+<br>Write some tests to make sure we don't accidentally break each other's code.
-Send a pull request.
+<br>Send a pull request.

 ## License